Multiplicative vector fields on bundle gerbes: Applications to 2-plectic and quasi-Hamiltonian geometry

-In \cite{callies2016homotopy}, the authors show that a $G$-equivariant extension of a closed $G$-invariant 3-form $\chi$ on a $G$-manifold $M$ gives rise to a homotopy moment map $\g \to \LL(M,\chi)$.
+As in Section \ref{ss:Kostant2plec}, recall that $G$-equivariant extensions of closed 3-forms give rise to homotopy moment maps \cite{callies2016homotopy}.
 For a quasi-Hamiltonian $G$-space $(M,\omega,\Phi)$, we may view $(M,-d\omega)$ as a pre-2-plectic manifold.
 From condition (i) of Definition \ref{d:qHamiltonian}, it follows that $\LL(M,-d\omega)=\LL(M,\Phi^*\eta)$, and condition (ii) shows that the two $G$-equivariant extensions of $-d\omega$,

 agree.
 Therefore, the resulting homotopy moment maps agree.
 Combining this observation with Proposition \ref{p:square}, we obtain the diagram in the following Theorem, which we consider a quasi-Hamiltonian analogue of the Kostant formula \eqref{eq:kostant}.
-In other words, we may lift the $\g$-actions on $M$ and $G$ to infinitesimal symmetries on $\calI_{-\omega}$ and $(\calG,B,\gamma)$ that are compatible with the given trivialization $(Q,\gamma_Q)$.

 \begin{theorem} Let $(M,\omega,\Phi)$ be a quasi-Hamiltonian $G$-space.
 Suppose $(\calG, B,\gamma)$ is a bundle gerbe over $G$ with connective structure whose 3-curvature is $\eta$, and let $(Q,\gamma_Q): \calI_{-\omega} \dashto \Phi^*(\calG, B, \gamma)$ be a trivialization.
 The following diagram 2-commutes: